Skip to content

 Severity vs other errors?

-Sits between 6000-series and unrecoverable in severity: 6000-series (file access issues) → C-series (specific operation failures from corruption) → unrecoverable (wholesale file failure).
-Catching at C-series stage is much cheaper than waiting for unrecoverable progression.
+It sits between 6000-series and unrecoverable in severity: 6000-series (file access issues) → C-series (specific operation failures from corruption) → unrecoverable (wholesale file failure).
+Catching it at the C-series stage is much cheaper than waiting for unrecoverable progression.

 Can I fix it myself?

 Limited.
-Standard sequence: back up file; run Verify Data (File → Utilities); run Rebuild Data once (not repeatedly); try Tool Hub File Doctor if needed.
+Standard sequence: back up the file; run Verify Data (File → Utilities); run Rebuild Data once (not repeatedly); try Tool Hub File Doctor if needed.
 Repeated Rebuild Data runs worsen corruption.
-If standard sequence doesn’t resolve, escalate before damage progresses.
+If the standard sequence doesn’t resolve it, escalate before damage progresses.

 When to escalate?